-This module aims to give you an overview of many of these tools and of the insights that can be obtained with them.
-We will concentrate on the tools most relevant to businesses, but also study individual decisions and government policy.
+Economics provides a useful set of tools for analysing the world and aiding decision-making by businesses and governments.
+This module aims to give you an overview of several of these tools and of the insights that can be obtained with them.
+We will particularly focus on the tools most relevant to businesses.
+We will pay particular attention to the actions of firms and individuals in the context of market interaction and strategic (game theoretic) interactions in business contexts.